SwatiCoded/POMOAPP/README.md

 * **Customizable Intervals:** Set your preferred work and break durations.
 * **Notifications:** Receive timely reminders for session changes.
 * **Clean and Intuitive UI:** Enjoy a user-friendly interface that promotes focus.
+* **Text-to-Voice:**  Converts text content into spoken words, making it accessible to users with reading difficulties.

 ## Getting Started

 **1. Clone the Repository:**